After Code Lyoko’s first season aired in 2004, a second season commenced immediately.

 Season 2 vastly improves the show upgrading both 2D & 3D animation are fluid, redesigning Lyoko’s environment, new music tracks, and last but not least, ditching repetitive plot points from the last season in favor of telling a fresh story arc.

-The Tone is slightly darker than Season 1.
+The Tone’s slightly darker than Season 1.

 Vehicles in Lyoko are a new addition for The Gang.

-XANA’s tactics are more harder for The Gang.
+XANA’s tactics are harder for The Gang.
 If Jeremy activates time reverse back to the past, XANA will grow stronger.
 Jeremy only uses it for special situations.
 Thank goodness going back in time isn’t used very much.

 New monsters are developed under XANA’s wrath.
 Especially a jellyfish looking creature whose goal is to extract Aelita’s DNA.
 Outside Lyoko XANA possesses a human granting the victim superpowers.
 Whenever he/she shoots out lightning from their hands, all I can say is “UNLIMITED POWER.”
 You gotta know Emperor Palpatine’s over-the-top delivery.

 Whenever a monster fires a laser, they sound like the sound effects from “Star Wars.”
-Speaking of which, “Revenge Of The Sith” came out in 2005.
+Speaking of which, “Revenge of the Sith” came out in 2005.

 As I’ve mentioned on my review of Season 1, Code Lyoko is influenced by “The Matrix Trilogy,” “Tron,” “Ghost In The Shell,” “ReBoot” & “Alita: Battle Angel.”

 Bullet Time is used in certain scenes.
-“The Matrix: Path Of Neo” was released in 2005.
+“The Matrix: Path of Neo” was released in 2005.